-Despite the presence of Andrzej Wadja behind the camera and Roman Polanski before it, this latest film version of Aleksandr Fredo’s "The Revenge" hasn't taken itself seriously off-screen, either.
-Absence of international profile given illustrious pedigree might suggest an artistic disaster, but this comedy about bickering bluebloods proves quite diverting.
+A larky reunion for Poland’s two leading cinematic talents, “The Revenge” (“Zemsta”) hasn’t taken itself seriously off-screen, either.
+Despite the presence of Andrzej Wadja behind the camera and Roman Polanski before it, this latest film version of Aleksandr Fredo’s Polish folktale-based farce apparently bypassed the fest circuit to open wide on home-turf screens last October, grossing more than $6 million in local dollars within its first six weeks.
+Absence of international profile given illustrious pedigree might suggest an artistic disaster, but this handsome, widescreen comedy about bickering bluebloods proves quite diverting, if seldom truly hilarious.

 Think of it as a snowbound equivalent to Clare Peploe’s recent Neapolitan romp “Triumph of Love,” mercifully sans the impulse to vaguely “modernize” 17th century attitudes.
 Picked up by micro-distrib MGE in the U.S., pic is old-fashioned fare (in terms of both theatrical and cinematic fashion) that should get at least some arthouse-entree help from Polanski’s heightened post-“Piano” profile.